 Updating the portal software for security and bug fixes

 Like SAP integration, the portal software isn’t a “set it and forget it” technology.
 Whether you choose an on-premise solution for the B2B portal or a cloud-hosted solution, you’ll need to ensure you’re always on the latest version of the software.

 Here’s where a managed SaaS (software as a service) solution really shines.
 With a team of experts maintaining and updating your B2B portal, you don’t have to worry about compatibility, security or upgrades.
 You’re always on the latest version, and your portal is always secure and integrated to SAP.
 (Hint: This is the Corevist Platform model.
 We support our cloud-hosted solution, including our proprietary SAP integration architecture.)

 Expanding globally without reinventing the wheel

 Smaller manufacturers may only need a single B2B portal.
 But what about global organizations — or those with more than one brand or product line?
 Are there any economies of scale that manufacturers can leverage here?

-The key is to choose a solution that’s built on a templatized architecture (like Corevist Commerce).
+The key is to choose a solution that’s built on a templatized architecture (like the Corevist Platform).
 With this technology managed by a partner, it’s easy to reuse your initial investment in SAP integration for multiple B2B portals.
-In the context of Corevist Commerce, that means one SAP integration backend that can run multiple spinoff sites.
+In the context of the Corevist Platform, that means one SAP integration backend that can run multiple spinoff sites.
 These sites empower you to provide unique B2B portal experiences for different brands, geographies, languages or customer segments.